Writing and Audio

 I graduated from the Medill School of Journalism at Northwestern University in June 2023.
 I hold degrees in journalism, sociology and gender studies.

 I interned at the Chicago Tribune from July 2023 to January 2024, working on the Business and Emerging News desks.
 There, I reported extensively on healthcare news, labor strikes, breaking news and cultural events.
+I've highlighted joy and tragedy across residents' lives, tracked evolutions in the Chicago hospital landscape and built relationships with communities impacted by the Oct.
+7 Hamas hostage crisis.

 I was a reporting intern at the Chicago Sun-Times from January to March 2023.
 There, I gained experience with breaking news and election night coverage, and focused particularly on transportation and religion stories.